justinKenealy/Tasker/README.md

 - Middleware: The app uses middleware for HTTP logging and error handling.

-- Testing: The functionality of the app has been tested using the Jest testing framework.
+- Testing: Password management functionality has been tested using the Jest testing framework.

 ### Database Schema
 The app uses PostgreSQL for the database and has the following schema: